What cover do you need?

 - Medical provision should remain in place to cover dispersal of crowds.

 - Where staff are being supplied to act in their capacity as registered Health Care Professionals (under protected titles such as Paramedic, Nurse and Doctor) the event organiser should check that their registration is correct.

 - Where an ambulance is provided for patient transport:

 a) It must be available for both on-site and off-site patient transfer and the medical provision should be structured in such a way that the event is not compromised when an ambulance leaves the site.

 b)The medical provider should be registered with the Care Quality Commission.

 c) Patients should be transported appropriately as indicated by their medical condition, with a crew skilled to a suitable level.

 d) It should NOT be used as a first aid post.

 e) Emergency ambulance provision should be able to transport a patient under blue light conditions (and so the vehicle(s) and driver(s) must be compliant with Section 19 of the Road Safety Act 2006).

-- As a minimum First Aiders for events should:
+- As a minimum First Responders for events should:

 b) Have the ability to recognise and manage a range common conditions / injuries.